manmath/DockerCI/README.md

 As of current docker doesn't support bi-directional link, you cannot access web container from app container.
 But in some case you will need this connection.
-For example in behat tests without selenium, you need the url of your site in `Testing` context while running the tests has to be done inside the `app` container.
+For example in behat tests without selenium, you need the url of your site in `testing` context while running the tests has to be done inside the `app` container.

 DockerCI adds additional script after starting all containers to fetch the IP address of web container and append it to `/etc/hosts` inside app container as below: